MehmetMHY/ytm34/README.md

 main_run.sh     = Main Bash Script for the code as a whole.
-MP3_Files       = Where the MP3 Files are stored after downloading. music_run.py    = Python script used as part of downloading process. print.py        = Python script to print non-UI for the code.
+MP3_Files       = Where the MP3 Files are stored after downloading. music_run.py    = Python script used as part of downloading process.
+Title-Prints    = Folder that holds print.py, print2.py, and title-state
+   print.py        = Python script to print non-UI for the code. print2.py       = Python script to print non-UI (basic edition) for the code. title-state     = True or False state for the non-UI options.
 README.txt      = README Text File.
 ytm.command	 = Used to execute overall program anywhere.